 Our most recent vessel modelling project was the Algoma Equinox Class in 2015.
 Design of our models is achieved using AutoCAD and 3Ds Max.
 Drawing on engineering data and sea trial reports, the vessel models can be optimized for rendering in the simulators to produce the highest possible accuracy and fidelity in the industry.

 The highly accurate virtual model of the Algoma Equinox Class vessel is designed for the NT-Pro 5000 navigational simulator at Georgian College.
 Fidelity of the virtual vessel’s dynamic behaviour and manoeuvring characteristics were the primary goals of the project.
 This model would allow vessel-specific training of bridge personnel in navigation and route planning, ECDIS, SEN, ARPA, collision avoidance, BRM, team management and team building, emergency ship-handling, MOB and SAR operations, close quarters and port manoeuvres, anchor handling, docking, lock operations and pilotage training.

 - Vessel design

 - Experimental vessels

 The CMTR can create any harbour, port facility or waterway in the world.
-This is achieved at the highest technical level available in simulation.
-Area development can be used for generalized area familiarization, specific advanced or hazardous navigation, emergency ship-handling and route planning.
+This is achieved at the highest technical level available in a simulation.
+Area development can be used for generalized area familiarization, specific advanced or hazardous navigation, emergency ship-handling, and route planning.